Written By: Shreya Patil

 While the all-time IPL record of 125 metres (set by Albie Morkel in 2008) remains untouched for now, the 2026 season is proving that modern-day bats and elite fitness levels are bringing that milestone closer than ever.

-Tim David’s 106m monster currently leads the pack, but with the tournament still in its league stages and several “small” grounds yet to host crucial matches, the leaderboard is far from settled.
+Tim David’s 106m currently leads the pack, but with the tournament still in its league stages and several “small” grounds yet to host crucial matches, the leaderboard is far from settled.

 For fans and broadcasters alike, these massive hits are more than just six runs they are the ultimate spectacle of T20 cricket, proving that in the IPL, no boundary is truly safe.